 The topic of AI-generated artwork is hotly debated, and individuals who disagree with Sanative’s mission may attempt to attack our site.
 Though we’ve implemented various checks and balances to protect against this, there’s currently no better protection than requiring users to sign in with an account before using Sanative.
 We hope that you’ll understand this decision.

-The idea that protection is a lost cause because tools like Sanative didn’t exist when Stable Diffusion and Midjourney became popular is a sunk cost fallacy started growing in popularity is a sunk cost fallacy.
+The idea that protection is a lost cause because tools like Sanative didn’t exist when Stable Diffusion and Midjourney became popular is a sunk cost fallacy .
+By focusing on what we’ve already lost, we stay stuck in the past which can’t be changed.
+The fallacy lies in the fact that it’s almost always in our best interest to look to the future instead, focusing on the positive change that’s still possible in spite of the harmful developments that have already taken place.
 Harm has undoubtedly been done, and it’s understandable that artists would feel discouraged and disempowered given this unfair reality.
 But if there are low-effort and risk-free ways to protect new images moving forward, we believe users stand to lose nothing by doing so.
 Our goal at Sanative is to give people choices.
-The dilemma of AI-generated artwork cannot be solved overnight, but we can start laying the foundation for a better future now if we resist falling into despair over harmful developments that have already taken place.
+The dilemma of AI-generated artwork cannot be solved overnight, but we can start laying the foundation for a better future now if we resist falling into despair.

 Watermarking is a temporary solution, but our team is confident in our ability to respond to advances in AI art tools with agility.
-Users can easily keep track of their protected images via their personal gallery and re-apply the latest version of Sanative’s watermark with the click of a button.
-In the future, we hope to market Sanative as a base technology that can be implemented by other large image-hosting platforms, so that the onus to keep images protected with the latest watermark isn’t placed on users.
+At the top of our roadmap is a personal gallery, which will enable users to easily keep track of their protected images and re-apply the latest version of Sanative’s watermark with the click of a button.
+We also aim to market Sanative as a base technology that can be implemented by other large image-hosting platforms, so that the onus to keep images protected with the latest watermark isn’t placed on users.